Quantifying uncertainty in spikes estimated from calcium imaging data: Discussion

-In this paper, we leverage the \emph{selective inference} framework, which enables us to test a null hypothesis that was determined using the data, to develop a valid test for \eqref{eq:basic-test}.
+In this paper, we leverage the \emph{selective inference} framework, which enables us to test a null hypothesis that was selected using the data, to develop a valid test for \eqref{eq:basic-test}.
 Related approaches have been developed for a number of problems, including penalized and stepwise regression \citep{Lee2016-te,Tibshirani2016-bx,Fithian2014-ow}, changepoint detection \citep{Hyun2018-pe,Jewell2019-vv}, and aggregate testing \citep{Heller2018-rn}.
 In a nutshell, to obtain a test that controls the selective Type I error, we condition on the aspect of the data that led us to test this particular null hypothesis.
 In particular, since we have chosen to test the null hypothesis $H_0: c_{\thj + 1} - \gamma c_{\thj} = 0$ in \eqref{eq:basic-test} because $\thj$ is an estimated changepoint, our $p$-value should be computed \emph{conditional on the event that $\thj$ is an estimated changepoint}.
 As seen in Figure~\ref{fig:motivation}(c), this results in a test that controls the selective Type I error.

 Some authors have considered quantifying the uncertainty in the location of an estimated spike $\thj$ \citep{Pnevmatikakis2016-xe,Merel2016-dw}.
-Others have applied a Bayesian lens to the uncertainty associated with the magnitude of the change in calcium associated with an estimated spike $\thj$ \citep{Pnevmatikakis2016-xe,Soltanian-Zadeh2018-ce, Merel2016-dw,Theis2016-wd}.
+Others have applied a Bayesian lens to the uncertainty associated with the magnitude of the change in calcium associated with an estimated spike $\thj$ \citep{Pnevmatikakis2016-xe,Soltanian-Zadeh2018-ce, Merel2016-dw,Theis2016-wd,Vogelstein2009-mo,Deneux2016-ve}.
 Despite the flexibility and robustness of Bayesian methods, they do not provide a straightforward way to test \eqref{eq:basic-test}.
-First, Bayesian methods provide an uncertainty estimate for the change of calcium at \emph{every timepoint}.
+First, they provide an uncertainty estimate for the change of calcium at \emph{every timepoint}.
 As a result, we still need to account for selection if we only choose to test the null hypothesis for the estimated spikes \citep{Yekutieli2012-wk}.
-Second, even with appropriate adjustments, Bayesian hypothesis testing generally will not provide Type I error rate control \citep{Ghosh2011-kb}.
+Second, even with appropriate adjustments, Bayesian hypothesis testing typically will not control Type I error \citep{Ghosh2011-kb}.

 The current paper is closely related to the literature on changepoint detection. \citet{Jewell2018-de} showed that \eqref{eq:l0-opt-complete} is equivalent to a changepoint detection problem, which allows us to tap into the toolbox of inferential procedures for changepoint detection \citep{Yao1989-iv,Yao1988-vu,Harchaoui2010-cl,Zou2020-dl,Song2016-kh,Fryzlewicz2014-ui}.
 Despite the abundant literature on this topic, a few gaps remain to be filled, as reviewed in \citet{Niu2016-es}: (i) much of the prior work has focused on quantifying the uncertainty associated with either the number or locations of the estimated changepoints; and (ii) most existing inferential procedures are asymptotic and approximate.
 Two recent exceptions include \citet{Hyun2018-pe} and \citet{Jewell2019-vv}, which took a selective inference approach and computed finite-sample $p$-values for testing the changes in mean around changepoints estimated using an $\ell_1$ and an $\ell_0$ penalty, respectively.
 Our work is closest to \citet{Jewell2019-vv}, and extends their proposal to the model \eqref{eq:obs-model}.